 All indications point to the growth of a consciousness of collectivity among federal employees in the post-war years.
 Considerable numbers of civil servants went beyond this most rudimentary form of trade union consciousness.
 A C.S.A.O. sponsored referendum in Ottawa on whether the existing organization should affiliate with the T.L.C. resulted in a thousand vote margin in favour of affiliation.
 Consequently the opponents of labour had to appeal to this consciousness while undermining its radical implications.
 This was accomplished by appealing for the unity of all class positions within the service as a whole as opposed to unity with the labour movement.
-Organizational unity was to be forged among all civil servants whether in low, middle or high classifications on the basis of national service and the neutral state, rather than affiliating with labour and splitting the lower from the higher civil servants.
+Corganizational unity was to be forged among all civil servants whether in low, middle or high classifications on the basis of national service and the neutral state, rather than affiliating with labour and splitting the lower from the higher civil servants.
 The service ethic, then, was promoted at the expense of trade unionism.

 The view that the essential interests of manual and non-manual workers were similar was conceded in part, but it was declared to be overshadowed by an even more profound cleavage.
 The Civil Service News argued that pick and shovel workers and branch heads had similar interests - because they were public servants.
-In other words, a labourer was to unite with his supervisor and remain apart from other labourers on the grounds that distinctions within the service were less profound than the distinction between private and public employment.
-This view was effective in reinforcing any
+In other words, a labourer was to unite with his supervisor and remain apart from other labourers on the grounds that distinctions within the service were less profound than the distinction between private and public employment.63 This view was effective in reinforcing any and "real democracy" were postulated to be realized through the election of a labour party which would use its legislative power to curb the power of the monopolies.
+Stripped of its radical labour party tinge, this view may logically have led to support for Mackenzie King who, with a stretch of the imagination, could have been seen as a representative of the interests of labour.
+He was most closely connected with progressivism in Canada, and many civil servants did in fact support him.

-The Civilian, November 1920.
+61The Civilian, November 1920.

-Within the organizations opposed to labour affiliation, there were two separate conceptions of unity - the federation principle (C.S.F.) and the principle of one association (C.S.A.O.).
+62Within the organizations opposed to labour affiliation, there were two separate conceptions of unity - the federation principle (C.S.F.) and the principle of one association (C.S.A.O.).
 The debate between the two is interesting and has formed the theme of earlier studies of the civil service.
 The two were similar, however, in distinguishing civil servants from other workers.

-Civil Service News, 4 September 1920, p.
+65 Civil Service News, 4 September 1920, p.
 2.